-- Department of Housing & Neighborhood Revitalization;

-- Department of Planning and Urban Design;

 - Department of Sustainable Development and Construction;

+- Housing and Neighborhood Revitalization Department;

-- Office of Economic Development; and
+- Office of Economic Development;

-- Office of Homeless Solutions
+- Office of Homeless Solutions; and

+- Planning and Urban Design Department

 Proposals were evaluated in two stages: (1) threshold review and (2) technical scoring.
 During threshold review, Housing staff evaluated whether the proposal included the required elements, eligible activities, eligible end users, and whether the composition of the development team was eligible to enter into a contract with the City.
 Proposals that passed threshold review moved to technical scoring.
 Technical scoring included an interview with each development team to clarify elements of their proposal.
 Following the interviews, Housing staff drafted development summaries and made presentations to the evaluation committee.
 Each committee member scored the proposals based on the evaluation criteria set forth in the NOFA.
 All proposals that scored at or above the minimum score of 100 out of 140 points were considered eligible for underwriting.